pac4j/play-pac4j/README.md

 }
 ```

 `http://localhost:8080/callback` is the url of the callback endpoint, which is only necessary for indirect clients.
-The `PlayCacheStore` is defined as the implementation for the session store: profiles will be saved in the Play Cache.
+The `PlayCacheSessionStore` is defined as the implementation for the session store: profiles will be saved in the Play Cache.

 Notice that you can also configure a specific `HttpActionAdapter` to handle specific HTTP actions (like redirections, forbidden / unauthorized pages) via the `setHttpActionAdapter` method of the `Config` object.
 The default available implementation is the `DefaultHttpActionAdapter`, but you can subclass it to define your own HTTP 401 / 403 error pages for example.